A Feynman-Kac-It\^o Formula for magnetic Schr\"odinger operators on graphs: Magnetic Schr odinger operators

-\begin{remark} By \cite[Theorem~3.1]{peter}, the \emph{Kato class} corresponding to $Q$ is contained in $ \mathcal{A}_{0}$.
-Moreover, as can be seen from Theorem~\ref{t:closable} below, the class of \emph{admissible potentials} corresponding to the closure of $Q_{v_{+},0}^{(c)}$, which has been introduced in \cite{Vo1,Vo2} includes $\mathcal{A}_{0}$.
-See \cite{KLVW} for further characterizations of the class of admissible potentials.
-The importance of $\mathcal{B}_\theta$ is due to the fact, that for such potentials a lot more can be said about the closure of $Q_{v,\theta}^{(c)}$ and the corresponding self-adjoint operator, see Proposition \ref{p:closable} and Theorem \ref{operator} below. \end{remark}
+Finally, we address a rather abstract class of potentials which includes $\mathcal{A}_{0}$. \begin{example} As it can be seen from Theorem~\ref{t:closable} below, the class of \emph{admissible potentials} corresponding to the closure of $Q_{v_{+},0}^{(c)}$, which has been introduced in \cite{Vo1,Vo2} includes $\mathcal{A}_{0}$.
+See \cite{KLVW} for further characterizations of the class of admissible potentials. \end{example}